 Happy #NCFD to you and yours, friends.
-Today, September 18th, marks the fourth annual National Ceiling Fan Day.
+Today, September 18th, marks the fifth annual National Ceiling Fan Day.

 1. Raising your thermostat +2 degrees and regular ceiling fan use can lower energy costs by about 15% (says the EPA).